dibyendumajumdar/ravi/README.rst

 ------
 The project was kicked off in January 2015.

-Right now (as of April 2015) I am working on the JIT implementation.
+Right now (as of May 2015) I am working on the JIT implementation.
 Please see `Ravi Documentation <http://the-ravi-programming-language.readthedocs.org/en/latest/index.html>`_ for details of this effort.
 The Lua and Ravi bytecodes currently implemented are described in `JIT Status <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-status.html>`_ page.

 As of end Jan 2015, the Ravi interpreter allows you to declare local variables as ``integer`` or ``number``.
 This triggers following behaviour: